OHI-Science/ohiprep_v2024/globalprep/le/v2024/README.md

     - © FAO 2024.
 Global Aquatic Trade Statistics.
 In: Fisheries and Aquaculture.
 Rome.
 [Cited Wednesday, July 3rd 2024]. https://www.fao.org/fishery/en/collection/global_commodity_prod
 -   [Metadata](https://www.fao.org/fishery/en/collection/global_commodity_prod)
-- I also downloaded the full dataset, which showed up as a folder titled "FI_Trade_Partners"
+- I also downloaded the full dataset, which showed up as a folder titled "FI_Trade_Partners" and contained other metadata-adjacent documents on what different symbols represented, as well as several other tables describing country codes, UN codes, and terms of usage and licensing.

 ## Fishing